mahlas-network/mahlas-network.github.io/parts/uncategorized/Guide-howToStartNewMahlas.md

 * Creation speed
 * Characteristics
 * Variety in time *This could effect every other option*
+* Chance factor *This could effect every other option*
 * Reaction to populism in art

 ## Fitness Function